wry0313/gavinwang.dev/posts/markdown_react_js.md

 ```

-4. in order to dispaly `README.md`onto a page, we will use next.js dynamic routing.
+In order to dispaly `README.md`onto a page, we will use next.js **dynamic routing**.
 For more information refer to this [tutortial](https://nextjs.org/learn/basics/dynamic-routes).

 Create a top-level directory called `lib` in the root directory.
-Then, inside `lib`, create a file called `posts.js`, and copy and paste this code:
+Then, inside `lib`, create a file called `posts.js`, and copy and paste this:

 ```js
 import fs from 'fs';